 The bread was pretty spectacular, loose crumb, chewy, with a crust you had to gnaw on.
 Accompanying toasty warm Carrot and Ginger soup topped with crème fraîche, and a bowl of raspberry latte, we sunk back into the window box seats and spent the afternoon people watching.
 We loved it so much, in fact, we went back the next morning for a Prosciutto, Poached Egg and Polenta breakfast (and a caramel croissant pudding…)

 After a day of eating, we head back to the hotel groaning that we never wanted to eat again.
 A few hours later, Mum and I decided to go out for some nice, healthy grilled fish and shrimp.
-And in typical Lani fashion, I ended up with English-style battered fish and garlic fries.
+I ended up with English-style battered fish and garlic fries.
 And an Oreo thickshake.
 I ate it all.
 I don’t regret it.
 I had heard Fourth and Sea was good, and I am glad we didn’t let the melamine diner in the middle of a parking lot exterior deter us.
 It was seriously good.

 What I was most excited about however, was the Petaluma Seed Bank.
 I have just finished a unit at University called ‘From Hunter-Gatherers to the Blue Revolution’, and we spent weeks discussing crop biodiversity, seed banks, and the Green Revolution.
 I was thrilled to find a gorgeous old actual bank from the 1920’s converted into a seed bank, preserving heirloom varieties and ensuring the regions biodiversity.